OfriHefetz/Sepsis_Prediction/README.md

 # Sepsis Prediction

-Authors: Ofri Hefetz, Shai Shani
+Authors: Ofri Hefetz, Shai Shani Bar

 ## Our Task
+Our goal is to predict whether a patient in intensive care suffers from sepsis about 6 hours before being identified as suffering from sepsis, based on clinical data about his medical condition over time.

 ## What is sepsis?